jeremythille/Wsync/README.md

   ftp: {
     host: "11.22.33.44",
-    port: 22, // Use 21 for standard FTP, 22 for SFTP
+    port: 22, // 22 for SFTP (recommended), 21 for standard FTP
     username: "user",
     password: "pwd",
-    passiveMode: false, // Usually true for FTP connections
+    passiveMode: false, // Only relevant for FTP.
+Set to true if FTP is behind a firewall.
-    secure: true, // Set to true to use SFTP (SSH) instead of FTP },
+    secure: true, // true for SFTP/SSH (recommended), false for standard FTP },

+  // File extensions ignored during ANALYSIS only (they will still be synced)
+  excludedExtensionsFromAnalysis: ["html", "css", "js", "txt"],

-  // File extensions ignored during both analysis AND sync
+  // File extensions ignored from analysis AND sync
-  excludedExtensions: ["html", "css", "js"],
+  excludedExtensionsFromSync: [],

+  // Specific filenames ignored during ANALYSIS only (case insensitive, they will still be synced)
+  excludedFilesFromAnalysis: ["readme.txt", ".ds_store", "thumbs.db"],

+  // Specific filenames ignored from analysis AND sync (case insensitive)
+  excludedFilesFromSync: [],

   // Folders ignored during ANALYSIS only (they will still be synced)
   excludedFoldersFromAnalysis: ["deployment", "assets", "public"],

   // Folders ignored from analysis AND sync
-  excludedFoldersFromSync: ["common-slave", "mongodumps"],
+  excludedFoldersFromSync: ["common-slave", "mongodumps", "output"], }
-}
 ```